bernie-skipole/acremscope-pi/docs/index.md

 Select Yes for serial port hardware to be enabled.

+Update the os:

+sudo apt-get update

+sudo apt-get upgrade

+sudo adduser bernard

-Create the user bernard, with passwords for both the bernard and pi usernames.
+This creates the user bernard, set passwords for both the bernard and pi usernames.

-apt-get update

-apt-get upgrade

-adduser bernard

 Then log in as user bernard on the pi and generate ssh keys.

 ssh-keygen -t rsa -b 4096 -C “bernie@skipole.co.uk”

-The public key needs to be passed to the remscope web server, so copy the contents fro the pi file:
+The public key needs to be passed to the remscope web server, so copy the contents from the pi file:

 ~/.ssh/id_rsa.pub